m5stack/m5-docs/docs/en/unit/env.md

 ## Description

-**<mark>ENV</mark>** is a environment sensor for M5GO that can easily detect temperature, humidity and air pressure with M5GO Core, including temperature and humidity sensor and absolute barometric pressure sensor.
-Connect to GRVE A of M5Core.
+**ENV** is a environment sensor, can be used for temperature, humidity, and atmospheric pressure measurement.
+Build with DHT12 and BMP280.

+DHT12 is a upgradation version of DHT11 humidity temperature sensor, fully downward compatible, more precise and add I2C interface.
+BMP280 is an absolute barometric pressure sensor especially designed for mobile applications, offers highest flexibility to optimize the device regarding power consumption, resolution and filter performance.

 ## Feature